marohnicluka/giac/README.md

 This library is written in C++ from scratch and has no mandatory dependencies save the Giac itself.
 Although the focus is on simplicity, the implemented algorithms are reasonably fast.

-See the "shorthelp.txt" file for the details of command usage.
+See the "shorthelp.txt" and "graphtheory-user_manual.pdf" files for the details of command usage.